YSohege/lero-learning-control/README.md

 python setup.py install
 ```

-Note that you may need to use pyhton3/pip3 instead of python/pip on some Linux distributions.
+Note that you may need to use python3 / pip3 instead of python / pip on some Linux distributions.